mrtztg/k8s-notes/README.md

 - For creating service we can use both `create service` and `expose pod` command as below:
   - `kubectl expose pod nginx --type=NodePort --port=80 --name=nginx-service --dry-run=client -o yaml`
   - `kubectl create service nodeport nginx --tcp=80:80 --node-port=30080 --dry-run=client -o yaml`
+  - Actually, `expose` command detects labels of pod and uses them for service.
+- We can even combine Pod creation and exposing service with this:
+  - `kubectl run nginx --image=nginx --port=80 --expose=true`
 - Kubernetes creates a ClusterIP in the beginning for us (I still don't know the reason behind)

 ## Namespaces